aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 Current Issues:

 - Occasionally CloudFormation fails to return a completion signal.
 After the credentials eventually fail (1 hr), the state machine fails.
 Simply rerun the state machine.
+- In v1.3.5 new deployments the State Machine fails in Phase 1 on a GuardDuty delegated admin issue which causes the stack to rollback and then causes an issue with Macie.
+In the Organization Management account, in every 'supported-region' defined in the config file, check for the existance of a completed Phase 1 stack.
+If the Phase 1 stack does NOT exist in the region, disable or ensure the Macie Delegated Admin account is removed from Macie for that region.
+If the Phase 1 stack exists, Macie Delegated Admin should be and remain enabled.
+Once validated for all regions, rerun the state machine.
+- In v1.3.6 the Macie issue from v1.3.5 has been resolved, but Guardduty continues to cause the state machine to fail.
+Simply rerun the state machine.
+We are working on a fix.

 Issues in Older Releases: